An arrow icon

 What is perfectionism?

-According to the Association of Psychologists in America, perfectionism is the tendency to demand of others or oneself an extremely high level of performance, above what is required.
+According to the Association of Psychologists in America, perfectionism is the tendency to demand an extremely high level of performance from others or oneself, beyond what is required.

 So how does perfectionism link to social media?